mahedee/articles/microservices/Implementation_of_CQRS_pattern_in_a_asp.net_web_application_using_mongodb_and_sqlServer.md

 ```
 For Implimenting interface class method, create a new class in Command folder and name that class "BookServices.cs".
-Paste the following code in BookServices.cs class
+Paste the following code in BookServices.cs class:

 ```C#
 using Newtonsoft.Json;
 using RabbitMQ.Client;